-While some of us may give little thought to the process as we turn on the computer and use the only service we are aware of, the options now available are worth taking notice.
+While some of us may give little thought to the process as we turn on the computer and use the only service we are aware of, the options now available are worth taking notice of.

-Google was nothing when the internet became a sensation and changed the way the world exchanges information, socializes, hires employees, advertises, and shops.
+Google was nothing when the internet became a sensation and changed how the world exchanges information, socializes, hires employees, advertises, and shops.

 Unfortunately, Google seems to think that way themselves all too often, as is evident with their ever-reaching efforts to gain a more complete and total grip on the lives of internet users.

 And to be fair, they are not alone.
-It is a wide-spread problem today where our personal and private information and habits apparently looked on the as fair game from the shark’s who circle us looking for their next opportunity to grab an easy meal.
+It is a widespread problem today where our personal and private information and habits apparently looked on as fair game from the sharks who circle us looking for their next opportunity to grab an easy meal.